-- Include the work in your plan: If you are serious about success, make sure that your cross-functional work shows up in your plan for the quarter, even if it means that you have to say “no” to some of your team’s other projects to make it happen.
+- Include the work in your plan: If you are serious about success, make sure that every aspect of the project and cross-functional work shows up in your plan for the quarter, even if it means that you have to say “no” to some of your team’s other projects to make it happen.
 If you are an executive, consider including cross-functional work in your team members’ Job Scorecards and performance compensation calculations so it isn’t viewed as something extra but as part of their job.

 While it might seem like a lot of work to set up a culture and conditions in which cross-functional teams can thrive, it is well worth the effort.
+Especially in product development, make sure that you get a cross functional team so that every aspect of the customer experience is considered.
 As Tabrizi says, when these teams work, “the organization is ultimately more successful.”
 These teams can "speed innovations to market," and "enable the organization to renew itself.”

 Photo Credit: iStock by Getty Images